joanmiespada/pmp_empowered/apis/readme.md

 ### Test

 Execute `yarn test` and all tests in every package will be executed.
+Execute `yarn test-easy` and all tests in every package will be executed with few details.

 ### Add new packages